 Enriched with detailed research from top field experts, Invariant Imbedding T-matrix Method for Light Scattering by Nonspherical and Inhomogeneous Particles offers a meaningful and essential presentation of methods and applications, with a focus on the light scattering of small and intermediate particles that supports and builds upon the latest studies.
 Thus, it is a valuable resource for atmospheric researchers and other earth and environmental scientists to expand their knowledge and understanding of available tools.

 - Systematically introduces innovative methods with powerful numerical capabilities

 - Thoroughly presents the rudimentary principles of light scattering and the T-matrix method

 - Offers a condensed and well-ordered arrangement of text, figures and formulas that are serviceable for both students and researchers

-Upper-division graduate students, researchers in electromagnetic scattering and in the fields of physics, oceanic science, atmospheric, and optical-bio science
+Upper-division graduate students, researchers in electromagnetic scattering and in the fields of physics and oceanic, atmospheric, and optical-bio science

 3. T-Matrix Concept

 5. Examples of Applications: Optical Properties of Small-to-Moderate Particles References

 - © Elsevier 2020